microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

 A *Property Sets Schema* defines the structure of a Property Set.
 It defines which child properties exist in a property and which types they have.

 The following example shows a possible schema for your rectangle.
-This example is only meant to show the various possibilities in defining schemas and is not necessarily showing the best way to define a rectangle.
+This example is only meant to show the various possibilities in defining schemas and is not necessarily the best way to define a rectangle.

 ```json
 {